By Faye M Smith

 Moderate-intensity exercise includes brisk walking, housework and mowing the lawn.
 “It’s important to remember that if you aren’t currently very active, then any small increase in activity levels really helps,” adds Dr Lowe.
 “A really good start is to think about your current level and then think about how you can weave a bit more activity into your day.”
-Just having the best running shoes for women or best women’s walking shoes can make a big difference to how many steps you take each day.
+Just having the best running shoes for women or best women’s walking shoes as well as the best walking socks to keep you comfortable can make a big difference to how many steps you take each day.

 Public health advice also recommends strength exercises at least twice a week.
 These should work all your major muscles, including the hips, legs, back, arms and abdomen.
 You can do this by lifting weights, working with resistance bandsor even gardening!

 What counts as exercise?

 “Any activity, sport or exercise is good!” says Sarah.
 “As long as you give yourself time to recover and you feel well, do as much as you want.
 Build it into your daily life.
 You’ll feel better for doing it, it will give you energy and a sense of achievement, and if you do it first thing, you’re more likely to make healthier decisions for the day.”